 Oligo-ovulation or anovulation: not having a period, or having long or irregular cycles

 Hyperandrogenism: higher levels of testosterone, which can show up either in bloodwork or through physical markers such as acne or excess hair growth in specific places

 Polycystic ovaries: (which may show up on ultrasound) - when ovaries are enlarged and contain many small follicles.

 Finding a doctor or clinic that is LGBTQIA+ inclusive and knowledgeable is vital.

 More Challenges For Trans Patients With PCOS

-Sometimes there are no words to describe how PCOS can affect our lives, but no matter how we identify, we are all in this together to find answers and support.
+Sometimes, there are no words to describe how PCOS can affect our lives, but no matter how we identify, we are all in this together and deserve to find answers and support.
 Stay positive, keep your head held high, and never let the world tell you what you’re capable of.